 As mentioned earlier, “a person with dual diagnosis has both a mental disorder and an alcohol or drug problem.
 These conditions occur together frequently.
 In particular, alcohol and drug problems tend to occur with depression, anxiety disorders, schizophrenia, personality disorders” (U.S. National Library of Medicine).

-“People with co-occurring disorders are best served through integrated treatment…practitioners can address mental and substance use disorders at the same time, often lowering costs and creating better outcomes” (SAMHSA).
+Treatment is used to address both conditions.
 All the treatment modalities listed above serve a common purpose—to help a person get well, but they can also help:

 - Reduced substance use